The Champ's Final Week Mock, Version 5.0

 Here's another position that Seattle could be looking to add a possible long-term solution.

 Bond has met with the Packers on a top 30 visit and has the speed that Gutekunst typically likes for his receiver prospects...is what I wrote in mocking Bond here before news broke that he's turned himself into Frisco (TX) police on an outstanding warrant relating to a possible sexual assault matter.
-I'm just going to guess that this tanks his draft stock, at least to where he doesn't go in the first 2 rounds now.
-Instead, I'll switch to the CB need and guess that Morrison will still be a 2nd Round pick even with the hip injury recovery.
-He's slated to hold a workout for teams before the draft.
+I'm just going to guess that this tanks his draft stock, at least to where he doesn't go in the first 2 rounds now, and if the pick is a WR in the 1st, that would seem to eliminate a 2nd Round WR anyway.
+Instead, I'll switch to the CB need and guess that Parrish's 4.35 speed would have appeal to Packers brass.

 55. Chargers: Kyle Williams, WR, Washington State